Native Gardens & Symbiotic Plants

 3) Birds and rodents eat invasive berries and spread the invasive plant seeds everywhere

-4) chipmunks and mice live in greater numbers in the unnatural shelter of rose and barbery brambles and may be spreading lyme disease faster than historically.
+4) chipmunks and mice live in greater numbers in the shelter of invasive rose and barbery brambles and may be spreading lyme disease faster than historically.

-5) - Most invasive plants have bitter, toxic leaves which only insects they evolved with can digest.
-Our U.S. insects mostly cannot eat the invasive plant leaves, so there is less density of insects.
-Because birds ONLY feed their young insects, and not berries or seeds, if the insects won't eat the invasives, then invasives may be reducing wild bird populations.
+5) - Most invasive plants have bitter, toxic leaves and native insects cannot eat it.irds ONLY feed their young insects, and not berries or seeds, if the insects won't eat the invasives, then invasives may be reducing wild bird populations.

-As we can see, the web of interrelationships goes deep, and Native Plants help retain symbiotic relationships with the wildlife that evolved to depend on them
+As we can see, the web of interrelationships goes deep, and Native Plants have relationships with the wildlife that evolved to depend on them

 *Below are a couple video selections with soil scientists on the benefits of sustainable and wholistic gardening....